Inside: A fun, free printable letter sound matching game for children in PreK to year two learning to distinguish initial sounds of the alphabet.

 Pair this resource with the following alphabet activities and you’ll have the start of a great early literacy center for school or home – Alphabet Memory Matching Card Game, Printable Alphabet Mazes and Alphabet Scavenger Hunt Printable.

 How to Play the Letter Sound Matching Game

-It can be played with a complete alphabet set of any letter tokens – letter beads, magnets, Scrabble letters or these fun letter jewels – the choice is yours.
-And it’s super simple to play – have your child say the name of each picture and then find the letter with the same initial sound and place it on top of the picture.
+The Letter Sound Matching Game is super simple to play – have your child identify the item shown in a picture square and then find the letter bead or tile with the same initial sound and place it on top of the picture.

 Click here to download: Initial Sounds Alphabet Matching Game.
 Save the PDF to your computer.
 Open the PDF and print.
 When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).
 For durability, print onto matte photo paper or lightweight cardstock and laminate.
 Graphics by LittleRedsClipArt.

 Having trouble accessing or downloading the file?
 Please try a different internet browser.

 Please note: All Childhood 101 printables are for personal use only, you may not use any part of this content for commercial purposes-that includes selling the document, giving it away to promote your business or website, or printing the file to sell.
 You may not share, loan or redistribute these documents.
 Teachers may use multiple copies for students in their own classroom.